 Being Norwegian, I have quite a lot of experience with dressing for the cold, and my best tip is to start with thermal/wool underwear, good socks, shoes and buy a fabulous coat!
 The coat is what most people will see you in, so make sure it fits your style, is flattering and keeps you warm.
 A wooly princess coat with a fur lined hoodie, for example – or even a cape!
 Stock up on short sleeve wool tops to wear underneath everything, and wear longjohns with jeans.
 Shoes absolutely must be lined, and you should have room for a thicker sock in them as well.
 A little heel helps to keep you off the cold ground (it’s true!).

 When you have your coat in place, get some accessories to wear with it – mittens/gloves, a hat, scarf and even make sure your bag and shoes go together with the coat.
 As I said, this is how most people will see you during the winter :) Also, think about layering (cashmere cardigans are your best friend) and choosing natural, thicker fabrics.

 I made you a little outfit on Polyvore, just to give you some ideas (I looked at your outfits here on Chictopia, hopefully this is somewhat your style): http://www.polyvore.com/cgi/set?id=70576664 .
 Fleece lined tights worn with over-the-knee socks over is so cute, and the fur lined boots keep you warm all day.
 If it’s really cold, wear a long sleeve wool top underneath the dress, otherwise, just make sure you have a natural fabric as your bottom layer.
 A cute and warm cardigan, scarf that picks up a color from the dress, awesome coat and shearling gloves keep you warm and chic.

-Hope it helps!posted 4 months ago
+Hope it helps!posted over 2 years ago